MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

 1. Review the activity log and search for activities from the same IP address.
-1. Review which resource may have been compromised, such as potential data downloads or administrative modifications.
+1. Review which resource might have been compromised, such as potential data downloads or administrative modifications.
 1. Create a group for security analysts voluntarily triggering these alerts and exclude them from the policy.

 ### Impossible Travel

 Activity from the same user in different locations within a time period that is shorter than the expected travel time between the two locations.
 This can indicate a credential breach, however, it's also possible that the user's actual location is masked, for example, by using a VPN.

-To improve accuracy and alert only when there is a strong indication of a breach, Defender for Cloud Apps establishes a baseline on each user in the organization and will alert only when the unusual behavior is detected.
+To improve accuracy and alert only when there's a strong indication of a breach, Defender for Cloud Apps establishes a baseline on each user in the organization and will alert only when the unusual behavior is detected.
 The impossible travel policy can be fine-tuned to your requirements.

 **Learning period**

-Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts are not triggered for any new locations.
+Establishing a new user's activity pattern requires an initial learning period of seven days during which alerts aren't triggered for any new locations.

 **TP**, **B-TP**, or **FP**?

 This detection uses a machine learning algorithm that ignores obvious **B-TP** conditions, such as when the IP addresses on both sides of the travel are considered safe, the travel is trusted and excluded from triggering the Impossible travel detection.
-For example, both sides are considered safe if they are [tagged as corporate](ip-tags.md).
+For example, both sides are considered safe if they're [tagged as corporate](ip-tags.md).
 However, if the IP address of only one side of the travel is considered safe, the detection is triggered as normal.

 1. **TP**: If you're able to confirm that the location in the impossible travel alert is unlikely for the user.